ducpham03/Friends-in-a-Scandal-Project/README.md

 # Coursework Project: Friends in a Scandal Java Project

+The Enron dataset is a large collection of email messages and other documents that were collected during the bankruptcy of Enron Corporation.
+The dataset is a valuable resource for researchers who are interested in studying organizational behavior, corporate fraud, and other social phenomena.

+One of the key questions that researchers have asked about the Enron dataset is how information flows within organizations.
+Connectors are individuals who play a critical role in information flow by connecting different groups of people.
+Identifying connectors can help us to understand how information spreads within organizations and how it can be manipulated.

 **Read the data file**

 - Read the valid mail files in the Enron dataset.